TeamFourStar

-TeamFourStar is a YouTube channel and production company most notable for the creation of the Dragon Ball Z Abridged web series, a parody of the iconic anime television series Dragon Ball Z. Noted for its satirical humor of various story elements from the original anime, the series became popular online and garnered praise from both fans and critics alike.
+TeamFourStar is a YouTube channel and production company most notable for the creation of the web series Dragon Ball Z Abridged, an abridged parody of the anime television series Dragon Ball Z. Noted for its satirical humor of various story elements from the original anime, the series became popular online and garnered praise from both fans and critics alike.
 However, in 2020, the group decided to end the series after producing episodes for 11 years.

 Career

 TeamFourStar was created in 2008 by members Scott "KaiserNeko" Frerichs, Nick "Lanipator" Landis, and Curtis "Takahata101" Arnott.
 That same year, they created the Dragon Ball Z Abridged series, a non-profit parody abridged series consisting of footage from the titular Dragon Ball Z anime interspersed with humor.
 The abridged series satirized various story aspects of the Dragon Ball Z universe, such as the power level system and the "over 9000" meme, the appearance of character Broly in the movie Broly: The Legendary Super Saiyan, and the general dialogue and humor of the original series.
 Since its creation in 2008, the series garnered online popularity as many of the episodes accumulated millions of views.

 In 2014, TeamFourStar's channel was listed amongst the Google Preferred program.

-Despite this, their channel dealt with copyright issues due to their usage of Dragon Ball Z footage, with Toei Animation offering them numerous copyright strikes as a protective measure for their properties.
+Despite this, their channel dealt with copyright issues due to their usage of Dragon Ball Z footage, with Toei Animation sending them numerous copyright strikes as a protective measure for their properties.
 These copyright issues led to the channel temporarily removing the Dragon Ball Z Abridged series on YouTube along with their channel briefly going offline, and was one of the main factors for the ending of the series.

 Ending of Dragon Ball Z Abridged

 In 2018, TeamFourStar released episode 60 of Dragon Ball Z Abridged after the series went on a year of hiatus, ending on episode 59 with a cliffhanger.
 The channel initially promised a fourth season that would focus on the Buu Saga, the final arc of the original anime.
 However, in 2020, TeamFourStar decided to end the series, citing a loss of passion as well as the changing climate of YouTube in regards to copyright.

 Gaming outlet Kotaku cited a Patreon post from Scott Frerichs that read:

+In August 2023, TeamFourStar collaborated with YouTuber Totally Not Mark, and created a series of clips from the Buu Saga.
+They were dubbed as "Buu Bits", with most of the original cast returning.